List of abuse allegations made through facilitated communication: Wendrow case

 In 2007, Julian Wendrow of West Bloomfield, Michigan, was charged with sexually abusing his daughter and placed in jail for 80 days.
-His wife, Tali, was accused of severely mentally and emotionally abusing her children and was forced to wear an electronic tether.
+His wife, Tali, was accused of severely mentally and emotionally abusing her children, and forced to wear an electronic tether.
 Their 13-year-old son was also named as a perpetrator.
 Both children were placed in foster care.

 The allegations resulted from messages obtained via FC at school while an aide helped guide the girl's hand.
 The case was a "virtual rerun" of the 1992 Betsy Wheaton case.
 When lawyers questioned the girl without the facilitator present, she was unable to answer questions, including "What color is your sweater?" and "Are you a boy or a girl?"
 The case fell apart due to lack of physical evidence of abuse and facilitated testimony that contained information inconsistent with the Wendrow family, lifestyle and living arrangements: relatives that did not exist, Christian theology attributed to observant Jewish parents, nonexistent rooms and photos.

 Aislinn testified, through FC, that she was afraid of her father because of a gun.
 Police found no guns in the home.
 As a result, the charges were dropped and the children returned to their parents.
 Prosecutors continued to believe the girl was afraid of her father.
 A wrongful arrest suit was settled for $1.8 million, which, according to the attorney representing the Police Department, was a business decision made by the insurance company and was not an admission of wrongdoing or liability.